 When you walk into a business, whether it’s a store, office, or corporate building, you can soon feel the atmosphere and noticeable health of the employees.

 You’ll pick up the subtle and not-so-subtle cues that tell you whether this is a happy and thriving workplace, or disgruntled and staff are just getting by day to day.

 In a previous post, I talked about how the buzz around “corporate wellness” has firmly established itself into corporate America, and is the key factor to consider in cost savings for any company.

 Now let’s break down the advantages of corporate wellness programs.

 With a smoking cessation program alone, a company can save approximately $6,000 each year for every staff member who quits.
 Read more about my Smoking Cessation Tips.

 Statistics like these should motivate you to consider the financial benefits of creating a strategy for a healthy workplace.
 Other corporate wellness benefits include:

-- Lower sick days and lost productivity; unscheduled time away costs roughly $3,600 per year for each hourly worker and $2,650 each year for salaried employees.
+- A study showed, Lower sick days and lost productivity; unscheduled time away costs roughly $3,600 per year for each hourly worker and $2,650 each year for salaried employees.